AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

     created_at  TIMESTAMP NOT NULL DEFAULT now()
 );

 -- Dedicated schema for more sensitive PII with stricter privileges.
-The role 'db_admin' is the owner of this schema.
+-- The role 'db_admin' will be the owner of this schema.
 CREATE SCHEMA pii AUTHORIZATION db_admin;

 --- PII table: contains sensitive identifiers.
 This table is placed in the 'pii' schema.